rsu-umw/readingclub/index.md

 Week 2, June 8th: Housing and Tenant Organizing
-: Text: Selections from "The Housing Issue" ed.
+: Text: [Selections from "The Housing Issue"](./texts/Breaking The Chains (Selections).pdf) ed.
 Natalie Hrizi : From _Breaking The Chains: A Socialist Perspective on Women's Liberation_ (Fall 2018) : [Submit Questions Here](https://forms.gle/KiFazUqMFrhmGxfz9)